Cathedra

-A cathedra is the raised throne of a bishop in the early Christian basilica.
+A cathedra is the throne of a bishop in the early Christian basilica.
 When used with this meaning, it may also be called the bishop's throne.
 With time, the related term cathedral became synonymous with the "seat", or principal church, of a bishopric.

 The word in modern languages derives from a normal Greek word καθέδρα [kathédra], meaning "seat", with no special religious connotations, and the Latin cathedra, specifically a chair with arms.

 It is a symbol of the bishop's teaching authority in the Catholic Church, the Orthodox Church, and the Anglican Communion churches.

 Etymology

-The English word "cathedra", plural cathedrae, comes from the Latin word for "armchair", itself derived from the Greek.
+The English word "cathedra", plural cathedrae, comes from the Latin word for "armchair", itself derived from the Greek (καθέδρα).
 After the 4th century, the term's Roman connotations of authority reserved for the Emperor were adopted by bishops.
 It is closely related to the etymology of the word chair.

 Cathedrae apostolorum

 The term appears in early Christian literature in the phrase cathedrae apostolorum, indicating authority derived directly from the apostles.